STAND-L.A.

 Stand Together Against Neighborhood Drilling (STAND-L.A.) is an environmental justice coalition of community groups that seeks to end neighborhood drilling in Los Angeles, California.
 The coalition hopes to establish a human health buffer around existing oil wells in Los Angeles to protect the health and safety of Angelenos affected by urban oil extraction.

 Background

 STAND-L.A. was founded in 2013 but came together officially in 2014 under the name STAND-L.A.
 It organizes around several urban oil sites, including the Inglewood Oil Field, Wilmington Oil Field, and Porter Ranch.
-These oil extraction sites operate in the neighborhoods of coalition members, their families, and their children.
+These oil extraction sites operate in the neighborhoods of coalition members.

 STAND-L.A.’s founding members include: